British Land upholds the human rights of our employees and supply chain

 • Environmental: sourcing of materials, environmental management, air quality and waste management.

-Our Supplier Risk Monitoring tools and contractual rights to audit against our Code of Conduct have improved our ability to spot early warning signs of poor ethical practice, enabling us to better prevent Modern Slavery violations.
+Our Supplier Risk Monitoring tools and contractual rights to audit have improved our ability to spot early warning signs of poor ethical practice, enabling us to better prevent Modern Slavery violations.

 In the event that we identified a breach of our supply chain policies or protocols, we would work with the impacted parties to undertake an investigation into the circumstances including root cause analysis and formulation of a remediation plan.
-The circumstances of the breach, the results of the investigation and any process improvements and enhancements implemented as a result would be reported to the Executive Risk Committee and then to the Board Audit Committee and/or the Corporate Social Responsibility Committee as appropriate depending on the nature and severity of the breach.
+The circumstances of the breach, the results of the investigation and any process improvements and enhancements implemented are reported to the Executive Risk Committee and then to the Board Audit Committee and/or the ESG Committee as appropriate, depending on the nature and severity of the breach.

 Procurement of specific materials

 We seek sustainability certifications (e.g. BREEAM) on major developments.
 These certifications incentivise responsible sourcing of construction materials, such as management of human rights in the production, transport and assembly of materials.
-100% of our major developments are on track to achieve a “very good”, “excellent” or “outstanding” rating.
+100% of our major developments are on track to achieve an “excellent” or “outstanding” BREEAM rating.

 We support sustainable sourcing of all materials in our portfolio.
 Project teams are required to report third party certification and transparent chain of custody, and we carry out audits to ensure compliance.